streamx-co/FluentGQL/README.md

         // "title" parameter is automatically captured
         movie = properties(movie, entry(movie::getTitle, title));

         // Labels and Relationship types are automatically calculated.
+The user doesn't need to remember the to
+        // write a query.
+She uses only Java types/methods
         //
         // We decided to be very clear and type-safe in the common case:
         // i.e. since getDirectedMovies() returns a Set<Movie>,